-The people need food, water, shelter, medical care, education and safety every day.
+The people need food, water, shelter, medical and psychosocial care, education and safety every day.

 Please make a donation today.

 Church leaders from our partner churches in Aotearoa New Zealand are calling people to pray for the people and for peace.

 “We follow the One who as a vulnerable child had to flee as a refugee in the face of tyranny.
 None of us can be unmoved by the scenes of devastation and suffering in Ukraine.